-The Disaster Risk Management Centre (DRMC) is the custodian of the City of Cape Town Municipal Disaster Risk Management Plan, drafted at the strategic level.
-Individual Directorates, Departments and other Role-players/Entities will be responsible for the compilation and maintenance of their own Service's/Entity's Disaster Risk Management Plans and Procedures, at the tactical and operational levels).
-The various Hazard/Risk-specific DRM Plans (covering the assessed risks to the City in detail) that have been drafted on an integrated basis (refer to Section 9), as well as all the Directorate, Department and Entity/Role-player DRM Plans and Procedures will be considered as integral parts of the CoCT Municipal Disaster Risk Management Plan.
+The Disaster Risk Management Centre (DRMC) is the custodian of the City of Cape Town Departments and other Role-players/Entities will be responsible for the compilation and maintenance of their own Service's/Entity's Disaster Risk Management Plans and Procedures, at the tactical and operational levels).
+The various Hazard/Risk-specific DRM Plans (covering the assessed risks to the City in detail) that have been drafted on an integrated basis (refer to Section 9), as well as all the Directorate, Department and Entity/Role-player DRM Plans and Procedures will be considered as integral parts of the CCT Municipal Disaster Risk Management Plan.